-OHBA is a research facility providing state-of-the-art techniques for measuring and stimulating activity in the living human brain.
+OHBA is a multi-methodological Translational Cognitive Neuroscience Imaging Centre providing state-of-the-art techniques for measuring and stimulating activity in the living human brain.
 Groups at OHBA investigate brain function in healthy volunteers, and in individuals affected by psychiatric and neurological conditions.